tkn-tub/ns3-gym/doc/manual/source/ff-api.rst

 FemtoForum MAC Scheduler Interface
 ----------------------------------

-This section describes the design of the FemtoForum LTE MAC Scheduler Interfaces Specification as it is defined in [1]_.
+This section describes the ns-3 specific version of the `FemtoForum LTE MAC Scheduler Interface Specification v1.11 <http://www.femtoforum.org/femto/technical.php>`_

 The goals of the definition of this MAC scheduler API in the |ns3| network simulator are: